MiltonGreat/Process-Optimization/README.md

 The models performed well, with the second stage demonstrating higher predictive accuracy.
 The results highlight the importance of combining input features with first-stage outputs for better predictions in the second stage.

+The evaluation metrics indicate that the models are performing well, especially in the second stage, which benefits from the sequential approach.
+By leveraging these models to identify process inefficiencies and optimize inputs, you can drive improvements in the overall manufacturing process.
+This analysis also highlights the critical role of combining features across stages for enhanced predictive accuracy.

 ### Visualizations

 - Bar plots showcasing the most critical input features for both stages.